-It doesn’t seem like there should even be a Google ads vs. Bing ads debate.
-Google processes almost 9x more search queries than Bing, er, Microsoft Bing.
-That’s nearly 3 billion more opportunities for marketers to get their ad in front of a customer every single day.
+It doesn’t seem like there should even be a Google ads vs. Microsoft (formerly Bing) Ads debate.
+Google processes almost 10 times more searches than Bing does.
+That’s billions more opportunities for marketers to get their ad in front of a customer every single day.

 We dove into three pots of information to answer these questions.
 First, we compared the features of both advertising platforms to see what, if anything, was different.
-Then we compiled macro performance data that’s been reported for both Google ads and Bing ads.
+Then we compiled macro performance data that’s been reported for both Google Ads and Microsoft Ads.
 Finally, we dug into our own analytics— we’ve spent money advertising on Google and Bing—to see how our results compared.

-- Google delivers the best click-through rates (CTR), but Bing’s Action ad extension feature might close the gap.
+- Google delivers the best click-through rates (CTR), but the Action Extensions in the Microsoft network might close the gap.

 - If your goal is phone calls, Google’s your best ad play.

 - Trying to reach older searchers who use desktops?
-Bing’s got some great features for you.
+Microsoft Ads has some great features for you.

-- Bing will bring cheaper traffic, but Google offers cheaper conversions.
+- Microsoft Ads will bring cheaper traffic, but Google offers cheaper conversions.

-We’ll show you how we came to these conclusions, plus let you know when Google ads vs. Bing ads, or vice versa, would most likely net the best payback for your ad dollars.
+We’ll show you how we came to these conclusions, plus let you know when Google ads vs. Microsoft Ads (Bing), or vice versa, would most likely net the best payback for your ad dollars.

 How we did our ad data dive

-For this review, we pulled the last 10 months’ worth of data (from January-October 2020) from our Microsoft Bing and Google Ad analytics accounts.
+For this review, we pulled 10 months’ worth of data (from January-October 2020) from our Microsoft Bing and Google Ad analytics accounts.